 - Video example of the Shared Decision Making (SDM) process

-medical encounter regarding the use of antibiotics to treat an acute respiratory tract infection.
+- Use of antibiotics to treat an acute respiratory tract infection

 - Credit Courses in Decision Making